astral-sh/ruff/README.md

 ```

 Note that, for multi-line strings, the `noqa` directive should come at the end of the string, and
-will apply to the entire body, like so:
+will apply to the entire string, like so:

 ```python
 """Lorem ipsum dolor sit amet.